 Prioritize Your Time

-Tip #6: Deal with Conflicts Immediately
+Work-Life Balance Tip #6: Deal with Conflicts Immediately

+During traumatic times, emotions tend to run high.
+The Covid pandemic has raised mental stress to new levels.
 Strains in a relationship—both at work and in your personal life—can drain your time and emotions.
 Make sure you engage in necessary conversations to resolve conflicts in any work-life relationships.
 Extending conflict will take up a lot of precious time, so it’s best to deal with it head-on before it gets worse.

 Sometimes conflict resolution is as simple as acknowledging the problem and peacefully talking through it.
 There may be times when you need to take the initiative to apologize or graciously accept an apology.
 Many conflicts result from misunderstandings, and clearing the air can help everyone gain perspective.